rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 This is not the case with `MonadFail` (especially when combined with `MonadPlus`: [_add_blank_target Monoid Overuse - MonadFail](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#monadfail-and-maybe)).
 And, as we have seen in the previous section, this is not really the case with `Alternative`.

 Can we come up with `Alternative` instances that do a decent job of maintaining error information?
-It seems, the answer is yes.
+It seems that the answer is yes.

 ### `Either [e] a`